 While it is not always possible to avoid osteoarthritis, it can be prevented in many cases.
 To do this, we must control the risk factors of the disease that can be controlled.
 Maintaining a healthy weight is one of the most effective ways to do this; being overweight is known to put pressure on the joints, especially the knees and hips.
 It is also recommended to protect your joints during intense physical activities (physical labour, sports) to avoid joint injuries.

 Although the practice of certain high-intensity sports is a risk factor for the disease, moderate and adapted physical activity can help control it.
 Indeed, sports help to improve muscle and ligament tone, and thus joint mobility.
 Sports also help with weight control and reducing stress and anxiety, both of which can increase muscle and joint tension.
 However, choose a light physical activity that does not put undue pressure on the joints (cycling, swimming, walking, moderate running, etc.) and favour shorter but frequent periods of activity.

 Although it is impossible to completely cure osteoarthritis, there are ways to control it and avoid its symptoms.
 As mentioned, moderate exercise and weight control can be beneficial to limit the progression of the disease.
 Medical or therapeutic treatments (physiotherapy, occupational therapy) can help to limit its effects.
 Prescription drugs and surgery (joint replacement) are sometimes called for, especially in the most severe cases.

-Taking Genacol products is one of the ways to manage osteoarthritis and its effects.
 The Aminolock Collagen that they contain helps to stimulate collagen function in the joints, protect the cartilage against degradation and relieve joint pain.
 Its effectiveness is scientifically proven by three clinical studies.
 It is therefore a simple and natural way to live better with osteoarthritis!